Strongly correlated zero-bias anomaly in double quantum dot measurements: Experimental signatures of the zero-bias anomaly

 \section{Experimental signatures of the zero-bias anomaly}

-We discuss here two ways in which the physics of the zero-bias anomaly is reflected in the DQD transport measurement sketched in Fig.\ \ref{dqd}(b).
-We begin by describing the connection between a suppression in the ensemble DOS near the Fermi level and the stability diagrams often produced in DQD measurements.\cite{Chen2004} We then discuss how the energy dependence of the zero-bias anomaly can be measured, to identify its physical origin.
-In particular, our focus is on distinguishing the unique effect of $t$, in a system with both strong interactions and strong disorder, from other effects such as the charge ordering associated with $V$.
+We discuss here two ways in which the physics of the ZBA is reflected in the DQD transport measurement sketched in Fig.\ \ref{dqd}(b).
+We begin by focusing near the Fermi level, examining the changes hopping causes in the stability diagrams often produced in DQD measurements.
+We then consider the dependence on the bias voltage between source and drain and connect the stability diagrams with the ensemble-average DOS.